Boredom Invites Relapse

 Devastating Consequences of Long term Addiction

 Years of heavy drug use tears through our lives, destroying other passions, nothing else matters.
-Previous enlivening thoughts of old hobbies, friends and amusements no longer elicit arousal.
+Previous enjoyable thoughts of old hobbies, friends and amusements no longer elicit arousal.
 We just sit in sobriety alone, afraid and bored.
 The joys of sobriety that motivated change, now we have arrived, appear illusionary; while memories of the painful aspects of addiction fade.
 Motivations shift.
 Relapse appears attractive, luring us back to the darkness.
 Our fabulous efforts to recover painfully collide with a terrible reality of not fitting in this bright and cheery world.

 These early moments are critical according to Mary Addenbrooke.
 She explains in her intriguing book Survivors of Addiction: